CharlesShi12/CalcShare/README.md

 git clone https://github.com/CharlesShi12/CalcShare.git
 ```
 Import the folder as a project into your respective IDE.
-Don't forget to chose Maven as your external model as you are importing this project.
+Don't forget to chose Maven as your external model when you are importing this project.
 Navigate to the Main.kt file and run it.

 ## License